-Previously, we explained how to start freelancing on Elance.
+Previously, we explained how to start freelancing on Upwork.
 In this article, we are going to explain the same concept for Freelancer.com.
-These sites, along with Upwork, are the most popular platforms that allow you to find some of the best independent freelance opportunities available.
+These sites, along with UpWork, are the most popular platforms that allow you to find some of the best independent freelance opportunities available.

 Go to www.freelancer.com.
 You will see two options to sign up and start freelancing.
 Either click the Sign-Up button on the top right or click the Work button at the center of the page, as shown in Figure 1.